 - To monitor and control the flow of revenues and expenditures so as to maintain accountability for funds and to operate the city within legal and budgetary constraints

-The Finance Department prepares the city's Annual Budget & Capital Improvements Program, and Comprehensive Annual Financial Report.
+The Finance Department prepares the city's Annual Budget & Capital Improvements Program, and Annual Comprehensive Financial Report (ACFR).
 The City Manager's proposed budget must be submitted to the City Council between the 10th and 15th of April.
 The City Council holds a series of meetings, work sessions, and public hearings to discuss the budget.
 Residents are encouraged to become involved in the budget process by attending the work sessions and addressing their comments to Council at the public hearings.

 Budget in Brief